 They will meet one Saturday each month for two hours at the Quebec Street shelter.
 There is a $100 fee to join, which is due at the time of registration.
-The fee covers a six-month membership in the club.
+The fee covers a five-month membership in the club.

 Community service opportunities

 The Community Service program is for individuals looking for short-term volunteer opportunities in the Denver metro area.
 This can be for court-ordered community service, to complete volunteer hours required for high school or college, or for people who want to help at our shelters but cannot make the six-month, three-hours-per-week, full-time volunteer commitment.
 We offer community service opportunities seven days a week in either four- or eight-hour shifts.

 Since community service volunteers do not go through our full volunteer-training process, they have no direct interaction with the pets at our shelters.
 However, there are many other important ways to help homeless pets in our care.
 Community service volunteers assist with administrative and custodial duties, such as washing pet carriers, doing laundry (we go through lots of bedding and towels!) and helping with mailing projects.

 Please note that to perform community service for school, you must be at least 16 years old.
 To perform court-ordered community service, we ONLY accept the following charges: gambling, truancy, MIP (alcohol), DUI (alcohol), DWAI (alcohol), and traffic violations.